Show All Answers

 Remember this is a physical self-defense class so wear loose clothing or comfortable athletic clothing.
 Athletic shoes are recommended, no opened-toed shoes, sandals, or heels.
 No jewelry will be permitted during the physical aspect due to the chance of damage to the equipment.

-Please be prepared to come to all four class sessions as each day builds on the next.
-Space is limited, so only register if you can guarantee that time.
+Please be prepared to attend all 12 hours of the course.
+The 12-hour course sessions are usually divided in two 6-hours class, three 4-hour classes or four 3-hour classes.
+All class sessions builds on the next, therefore attendance is important.
+Space is limited, so only register if you can guarantee the time to attend.

 **Participants must attend all sessions**